theupdateframework/taps/tap4.md

 clients to fetch target files from multiple repositories.
 Yet, in doing so, users risk receiving malicious files if one of these repositories should be compromised.
-This TAP presents an implementation strategy to enable a user to securely and precisely control the trust given to different repositories.
+This TAP presents an implementation strategy to enable a user to securely and precisely control the amount of trust given to different repositories.
 The guidance here can be applied using any type of data storage/file format mechanism, as long as it follows the implementation logic presented here.

 # Specification